Experiential Learning (EXL) Programme

 Provides rigorous, practice-oriented learning for future and young development professionals.

-Models ethical, non-extractive engagement with Global South actors.
+Models ethical, non-extractive engagement with Global South actors, who are not just guests but are leading the sessions.

 Translates education into direct support for community-led development.